whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2026-spring/04-laser-cutting/04-12-lamp-prototype-3d-model-and-render-image-assignment.md

 - Will you use snap clips?
 - Will you use captive nut joints?

-## Model in Fusion 360
+### Model in Fusion

 As an option, you can import your sketches to use as guides you start your first sketch.
-You need to calibrate the size of the sketch to be the correct scale in your Fusion 360 file.
+You need to calibrate the size of the sketch to be the correct scale in your Fusion file.
 Then you can use the sketch as a guide to create your digital sketch.
 This step is not necessary but can be helpful.
-This video shows [how to import an image as a canvas](https://youtu.be/-3SMfrnWMTE) in Fusion 360.
+This video shows [how to import an image as a canvas](https://youtu.be/-3SMfrnWMTE) in Fusion.

 If you are making detailed organic forms or drawing an image to use as the contours of the sides or other parts of your stand it can be difficult to draw complex shapes and images in Fusion.
 You can draw you image or character in Illustrator and export it as an SVG or DXF.
 Then you can import that file into Fusion 360.
 Once in fusion the file acts as a sketch and you can extrude it right away to be a piece of your model.
 This workflow is often better than drawing a complex organic form in Fusion.

-### Keep Parts as Separate Components
+#### Keep Parts as Separate Components

 Make a new component at the top level of you model for each part.
 The top level should be the "parent" of each of the other components.
 The components should be at the same outline level in the browser and not nested inside each other.

-## Add Appearances and Export Render
+#### Add Appearances and Export Render

-In Fusion 360 add appearances to you model as you wish and export a render.
+In Fusion add appearances to you model as you wish and export a render.

 Make the model look the way you want the final product to look.
 If you are going to paint pieces then paint the pieces in the render.
 If you will have etchings then place image decal(s) on the model to represent the etchings.